 In order to reach your destination safely, it is advisable to have a (digital) hiking map or our summer mountain railway folder in your backpack.
-Apps such as the Stubai Valley app can also be used to plan routes and determine your own location via GPS.
+Apps can also be used to plan routes and determine your own location via GPS.
 Perfect for orientation!

 Hiking poles not only provide more safety and stability in the terrain, but also ensure an upright posture, better breathing and relieve muscles and joints.
 If you don't own any hiking poles yet, it's best to get advice from a professional in one of our local sports stores.

-Whether it's for a cold drink at the Dresdner Hütte or for the entrance coin to the ice grotto - some cash never hurts when hiking.
+Whether it's for a cold drink at the Dresdner Hütte or for a souvenir from the Intersport Shop - some cash never hurts when hiking.
 In addition, it is always good to have your ID, insurance card, etc. ready.

 Important in the alpine terrain is also a charged cell phone including all emergency contacts to be prepared for emergencies.
 But not only that - with the breathtaking panorama, it's worth taking a photo or two and sharing them with your loved ones.